Moomins and the Comet Chase: Release

 The film was released theatrically on 6 August 2010 by Oy Filmkompaniet Alpha Ab and was later broadcast on the MTV3 channel.
 It was also released on DVD by NonStop Sales and opened the Cannes Film Festival in May 2010.
+In the United States, the film received a video-on-demand and DVD release by Vision Films on April 12, 2016.

 Music

 Icelanders Björk and Sjón, both big fans of the Moomin franchise, composed "The Comet Song" for the film's soundtrack.
 Antonia Ringbom, a Finnish director, producer, animator and illustrator who specializes in children's programming, is working on the project's title sequence, which combines her animation with the theme song performed by Björk.
 Bjork said: "I read the books as a child and then I read them for my children.
 I guess I realised that I still like them just as much.
 They probably stand for something Nordic, I think there's something quite stark, a certain kind of simplicity.
 You could speculate and say, 'because there are fewer plants there, and fewer animals, fewer buildings, so it's kind of more minimal.
 I've sometimes compared it to Scandinavian furniture, compared to Italian furniture.
 Italian - hundreds of little details, curls and curves and decoration - and Scandinavian furniture is kind of naked.
 And it's funny and sad at the same time.
 And the relationship to nature Tove Jansson has, that's very important to me.
 And everybody's allowed to be just as eccentric as they are, they don't have to conform.
 Reading to my children I actually noticed some kind of anti-authority aspect in it – there's no hierarchy between the characters, they are all equal.
 I like that a lot."